Right Triangles and Trigonometry: Practice Questions & Study Guide

 Trigonometric ratios define the relationships between angles and sides in a right triangle.
 For an acute angle θ: sinθ = opposite/hypotenuse, cosθ = adjacent/hypotenuse, tanθ = opposite/adjacent.
 The mnemonic SOH-CAH-TOA encodes these.
 The critical habit is always to label 'opposite' and 'adjacent' relative to the specific angle being used—these labels are not fixed; they depend on which angle you're referencing.

 Inverse trig functions (arcsin, arccos, arctan) allow you to find angle measures when you know the ratio of two sides.
-On the Digital SAT, a question might give you two sides of a right triangle and ask for a specific angle measure—you use the appropriate inverse trig function on your calculator.
+A question might give you two sides of a right triangle and ask for a specific angle measure—you use the appropriate inverse trig function on your calculator.
 Radian measure appears occasionally: π radians = 180°, so 1 radian ≈ 57.3°.
 Key conversions to know: π/6 = 30°, π/4 = 45°, π/3 = 60°, π/2 = 90°.

 Key Rules & Formulas